Skip to main

 Preparing a Four-Year Financial Plan

 McDaniel College strives to provide the very best educational resources we can to equip our students for career and professional success and support our students’ needs.
-We regularly invest in updating classrooms and technology infrastructure, recruit world-class faculty, improve our sports and exercise facilities and programs, enhance our healthcare and counseling facilities and respond to our students’ needs and requests.
+We regularly invest in updating classrooms and technology infrastructure, recruit world-class faculty, improve our sports and exercise facilities and programs, enhance our health care and counseling facilities and respond to our students’ needs and requests.
 Like most colleges, these investments generally lead to an increase in costs each year in the range of 3-5%.
 In planning for four years of enrollment, we encourage families to assume these standard increases will occur and include them in your financial planning.
+We also remind you that all need-based aid (including federal, state, and McDaniel grants) are dependent on your FAFSA results each year.
+Making sure you file your FAFSA by March 1 each year maximizes your opportunity for ongoing need-based financial aid.

 Understanding the Impact of Major Life Changes